napframework/nap/readme.md

 ### 0.8

 Although considered stable, it is the bleeding edge: [0.8](https://github.com/napframework/nap/tree/0.8) introduces many new features, improvements and portential fixes that are scheduled for a new official release.
-Go ahead and give it a try!
-If you run into any issues, make sure to let us know so we can fix them ahead of release.

 ### build

-A new [build-system](https://github.com/napframework/nap/tree/build-system) actively in development by [Stijn van Beek](https://github.com/stijnvanbeek), including support for macOS and simplified CMAKE interface.
+An alternative [build-system](https://github.com/napframework/nap/tree/build-system) actively in development by [Stijn van Beek](https://github.com/stijnvanbeek), including support for macOS and simplified CMAKE interface.

 # Contributing